-Just because you love it, doesn’t mean that it doesn’t require a hell of a lot of work to make it all happen.
+Just because you love it, doesn’t mean that it doesn’t require a heck of a lot of work to make it all happen.

-You know those days when you have no interest what-so-ever in the things you need to do like make those phone calls, write blog posts, and review those spreadsheets?
+You know those days when you have no interest whatsoever in the things you need to do?
+Like make those phone calls, write those blog posts, review those spreadsheets, and check in with that sample maker?
 We all have those days.
-It’s expected, I think.
+It’s expected.

-And when this happens, it’s harder to deal with because we wonder why we’re feeling so uninspired by the businesses we used to love so much.
-And that leads to that little voice asking us whether or not we should be doing this at all.
+And when this happens, it’s harder to deal with because you wonder why you’re feeling so uninspired by the business you used to love so much.
+And that leads to that little voice asking you whether or not you should be doing this at all.

 Don’t listen to that voice!

 Some days you’re happy and excited and so very much in love.
-And other days we fight, nothing goes right, and we can’t stand each other.
+And other days nothing goes right, and you can’t stand the business.
 But that feeling never lasts.

 Here’s what I do…

 I usually get knocked over with all kinds of new ideas, simply by re-reading what I wrote at a time when I was completely inspired and thrilled.
 This also usually leads to updating and revising my statements with fresh and exciting new goals.

-I also think about you guys, the designers who come to our website regularly and the wonderful messages and comments you send us.
+I also think about you all, the people we serve, who come to our website regularly and the wonderful messages and comments you send us.
 This is an incredible reminder to me that we are doing something that means something to others, is helping others, and is important.

-So, darling designers, when you’re having those stretches of time where you’re run down, your exhausted from all the researching, designing, pitching, marketing, and networking, take a step back.
+So when you’re having those stretches of time where you’re run down or exhausted from all the researching, designing, pitching, marketing, and networking, take a step back.
 Reflect on your business and why you do what you do.

-All my love and encouragement,
+Lots of love and encouragement,